 David N. Hill resides in Queen City, Texas, in Cass County.
 He is the owner/operator of Hill Timber & Dozer Service Co.
 Mr. Hill is also a rancher and is involved in hay production.
 Mr. Hill owns a 250-head stocker and 500-head mother-cattle operation on 650 acres of owned land and 2,000 acres of leased land.
 He also performs contract work for site prep replanting, land clearing and timber management.
 Mr. Hill is a member of the FSA Committee/Board, which is an advisory board made up of local farmers and ranchers.
+Mr. Hill retired from the board effective September 2019.

-Bobby Hobson is a resident of Nacogdoches County.
+Bobby Hobson is a resident of Nacogdoches County, Texas.
 He is the owner/operator of a 17-house broiler farm with a 350,000-bird capacity.
 He also runs a cow-calf operation on 1,000 acres of owned and leased land as well as operates a custom hay bailing business with his brother, Larry Hobson.
-Mr. Hobson is president of the Douglass ISD School board and serves as chairman on the Nacogdoches County Soil and Water Conservation Board, which manages the quality of water and soil in Nacogdoches County.
+Mr. Hobson is president of the Douglass ISD school board and serves as chairman on the Nacogdoches County Soil and Water Conservation Board, which manages the quality of water and soil in Nacogdoches County.